Mario0051/ChibiMate/README.md

-# Shittygifstuff
+# ChibiMate
-Shitty gif making tools.
+By Mario and Engi